lee-joanne/cork-paints/README.md

 * ### Existing Features

   - Navigation Bar
-    - Featured on all three pages, the full navigation bar which is viewed on desktop and large devices shows the logo on the left hand side with an icon from Font Awesome which matches the colour scheme.
-On the right hand side, 'Home', 'Courses', and 'Register' are added to allow the user to easily direct themselves around the website.
-The links are consistent in text and size to allow for easy navigation.
+    - Featured on all three pages, the full navigation bar which is viewed on desktop and large devices shows the logo on the left hand side and navigation links on the right hand side.
+The logo contains an icon from Font Awesome which matches the colour scheme.
+The navigation links, 'Home', 'Courses', and 'Register', allow the user to easily direct themselves around the website.
+The links are consistent in text and size to allow for intuitive navigation.

     - The page that is currently active is coloured purple (#78748F) for the user to understand which page they are on.
 When the user hovers over the links, the links change to purple (#78748F) to help the user confirm which link they are about to click.

-    - When the device screens go smaller (tablet and mobile sizes), the navigation bar will turn into a hamburger icon.
-The hamburger icon is perfect for more breathing space between the navigation links and logo for the users to redirect themselves to a different page.
+    - When the device screens go smaller (tablet and mobile sizes), the navigation links will turn into a hamburger icon.
+The hamburger icon is perfect for more breathing space between the navigation links and logo when the users redirect themselves to a different page.
 The icon highly increases user experience as the users will not have to worry about accidentally clicking another link if the links appear too small or squished.
 The hamburger icon is great for intuitive navigation as users will easily recognize the hamburger icon's purpose.

     ![Screenshot of navbar in desktop view](assets/documentation/images/navbar-desktop.png)
     ![Screenshot of navbar in mobile view](assets/documentation/images/navbar-mobile.png)